invisibleroads/invisibleroads-tutorials/life-languages-communicate.rst

     something non-essential is turning out to be more expensive than what it is worth = the soup is more expensive than the meatballs = cuesta más caro el caldo que las albóndigas

-    he is exaggerating his stories = echarle mucha crema a sus tacos she is easily excited by new people or things = dear new jar, where should I put you? = jarrito nuevo, ¿dónde te pondré? the boasting fool will regret it tomorrow = alábate pato que mañana te mato stay close to a good tree and you will get good shade = quien a buen árbol se arrima, buena sombra le cobija better to be head of a rat than tail of a lion = más vale ser cabeza de ratón que cola de león
+    he is exaggerating his stories = echarle mucha crema a sus tacos she is easily excited by new people or things = dear new jar, where should I put you? = jarrito nuevo, dónde te pondré? the boasting fool will regret it tomorrow = alábate pato que mañana te mato stay close to a good tree and you will get good shade = quien a buen árbol se arrima, buena sombra le cobija better to be head of a rat than tail of a lion = más vale ser cabeza de ratón que cola de león